The Ulrich Model: What It Is And Why It Matters

 When HR uses the appropriate tools, critical information is digitised.
 This means productivity can be increased, and costs can be lowered because more efficient processes can be used.

-That allows HR and other business leaders to analyze data more effectively.
+That allows HR and other business leaders to analyse data more effectively.
 HR can then add value to the organisation directly by providing the relevant information to inform strategic decision-making.

 Lastly, the right solutions allow organisations to optimise their HR performance and unleash the workforce’s true potential by improving HR, consistently and diligently, for the good of the company.